PositiveA9/NixOS-Dotfiles/README.md

 ## Overview

 This repository contains a fully declarative NixOS configuration that leverages the power of Nix flakes for reproducible system builds.
-The setup features a modern Wayland-based desktop environment with automated theming and a carefully curated selection of tools and applications.
+The setup features a modern Wayland-based desktop environment with automated theming and a (not so) carefully curated selection of tools and applications (it's relatively bloated, although that's an easy fix on your end).

 ### Repository Structure